qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

     inst_map.add("x", (qubit,), x_under)

     # do the experiment
-    underamp_cal = FineXAmplitude(qubit, backend=backend)
+    underamp_exp = FineXAmplitude(qubit, backend=backend)
-    underamp_cal.set_transpile_options(inst_map=inst_map)
+    underamp_exp.set_transpile_options(inst_map=inst_map)

-    exp_data_under = underamp_cal.run(backend).block_for_results()
+    exp_data_under = underamp_exp.run(backend).block_for_results()
     exp_data_under.figure(0)

 Similarly to the over-rotation, the under-rotated pulse creates qubit populations that do not lie on the equator of the Bloch sphere.
 However, compared to the ping-pong pattern of the over rotated pulse, the under rotated pulse produces an inverted ping-pong pattern.
 This allows us to determine not only the magnitude of the rotation error but also its sign.

 .. jupyter-execute::